tangowithcode/tango_with_django_2/manuscript/chapter15-rango-exercises.md

 	{% if user.is_authenticated %}
 	    <!-- Your search code goes here -->
 	{% endif %}

+T> ### Commenting out Code
+T> Commenting out code stops the interpreter or compiler from using the selected code.
+Although it cannot see it and execute it, you can still read it and use it.
+In Python, the simplest way to comment out a line of code is to prepend a `#` to the line -- put it before any text.
+T>
+T> Other languages will have different commenting syntax.
+HTML for example uses `<!--` to denote the start of a commented-out block of markup, and `-->` to denote the end.

 ## Create and View Profiles
 If you have swapped over to the `django-registration-redux` package [as we worked on in an earlier chapter](#chapter-redux), then users who are registering won't be asked for a website or profile image.
 Essentially, the `UserProfile` information is not being collected.
 In order to fix this issue, we'll need to change the steps that users go through when registering.
 Instead of simply redirecting users to the index page once they have successfully filled out the initial registration form, we'll redirect them to a new form to collect the additional `UserProfile` information.